WHMCS 7.x and earlier

 Reviewing Activity Logs

-There are 2 types of log entries, client logs and system logs.
-Client logs are events and actions relating to a specific client and can be viewed from the Log tab within a Clients Profile.
-Alternatively the full system log which includes both client and system log entries can be accessed via Utilities > Activity Log
+There are two types of log entries: client logs and system logs.
+Client logs are events and actions relating to a specific client, and you can view them from the Log tab within a client's profile.
+You can access the full system log, which includes both client and system log entries, via Configuration () > System Logs.

-Each action/event records the date/time the action occured, a description indicating what happened, the currently logged in admin user who invoked the action (System shows for non admin initiated actions) and the IP Address of the user who caused it (ie. the admins IP, the clients IP or the system IP).
+Each action or event records the date and time the action occured, a description indicating what happened, the currently-logged-in admin user who invoked the action (System for non-admin-initiated actions) and the IP address of the user who caused it (for example, the admin's, client's, or system's IP address).

-In both locations, you can filter the log entries for entries on a specific date, performed by a specific username/IP, and/or containing certain keywords you specify.
+In both locations, you can filter the log entries for entries on a specific date, for a specific username or IP address, or containing certain keywords.
 This allows you to narrow the log down quickly and easily for the specific action or event you are looking for.

-The system log entries are automatically purged and kept to the limit set in Setup > General Settings > Limit Activity Log, while client log entries will be kept indefinitely so the logs can easily reach many thousands.
-This shouldn't affect the performance of your system in any way but if you do want to trim client history logs then there's an option to delete all entries before a certain date to prune the logs in Utilities > System Cleanup
+The system automatically purges system log entries and limits them according to your settings in Configuration () > System Settings > General Settings > Limit Activity Log.
+The system keeps client log entries indefinitely, so the logs can easily reach many thousands.
+This shouldn't affect the performance of your system, but if you do want to trim client history logs, you can delete all entries before a certain date in Utilities > System Cleanup.